CS222-UIUC/course-project-group-46-222/README.md

   - Numpy and matplotlib are used to display the grade distribution in a graph for each professor (c) Provides reproducible installation instructions (d) Group members and their roles

+to run the program cd into src and then do flask --app app run